equal-shares/equal-shares/README.md

 bash /app/equal-shares/scripts/build.sh
 ```

-13. The next steps will be for the SSL Certificate, run the following command:
+13. The next steps will be for the SSL Certificate (13 - )

+You can see the [Lets Encrypt Tutorial - DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-let-s-encrypt-wildcard-certificates-with-certbot) for more information

+Run the following command:

 ```bash
 nano /app/certbot-creds.ini